www-Ye/P3M/README.md

 # P3M
-Code for paper [A Positive-Unlabeled Metric Learning Framework for Document-Level Relation Extraction with Incomplete Labeling].
+Code for AAAI 2024 Conference paper [A Positive-Unlabeled Metric Learning Framework for Document-Level Relation Extraction with Incomplete Labeling].

 ## Requirements
 * Python (tested on 3.6.7)